scribu/wp-scb-framework-example/readme.txt

 == Description ==

+This plugin is a a usage example for [scbFramework](https://github.com/scribu/wp-scb-framework).

-This is a plugin toolkit that helps developers write plugins faster.
-It consists of several classes which handle common tasks, such as generating settings pages, creating database tables and more.
+scbFramework is a toolkit that helps developers write plugins faster.
+It consists of several classes which handle common tasks, such as generating settings pages, creating database tables etc.

 See the [documentation](http://github.com/scribu/wp-scb-framework/wiki) for more details.

-To take a quick look at the code, go [here](http://plugins.trac.wordpress.org/browser/scb-framework/trunk/).
+To take a quick look at the code, see the github page: https://github.com/scribu/wp-scb-framework-example

-You can download this plugin to get a quick start on using the framework.

 Links: [**Wiki**](http://github.com/scribu/wp-scb-framework/wiki) | [Framework News](http://scribu.net/wordpress/scb-framework) | [Author's Site](http://scribu.net)

-== Installation ==

-1. Download and unzip the archive.
-2. Go to wp-content and create the *mu-plugins* folder if you don't have it.
-2. Move *scb-load.php* file and *scb* folder from *scb-framework* to *mu-plugins*, so that it looks like this:

-`
-mu-plugins/scb/
-mu-plugins/scb-load.php
-`

-All plugins and themes will now have access to the scb classes and functions.

-Plugins that come with scbFramework pre-packaged will also use the version in mu-plugins.

 == Changelog ==